 Blessed thistle is a plant that is thought to increase milk supply when ingested; these capsules contain the stem, leaf and flower.

 Blessed thistle’s effectiveness hasn’t been studied much on its own.
 Instead, in all of the studies, the subjects have taken both blessed thistle and fenugreek.
-Therefore, if you decide to try this one, it might be a good idea to try it along with fenugreek.

 In the studies, the women who did see an increase in milk supply noticed it within a few days (it ranged between 2-48 hours).